SkyCountryGame/skycountry-godot/README.md

-this is the sky country unity game converted to a godot game.
+﻿this is the sky country unity game converted to a godot game.
 --
 current focuses:

-* NPC movement
+* NPC movement. make navagent thing for staticbody too
 * dialogue
 * initial combat implementation
 * saving/loading games